GoodAI/goodai-ltm-benchmark/README.md

 ## Configurations

-The configuration files used in the different versions of the benchmark can be found in `configurations`, in which `1k` or `10k` refers to the minimum distance in tokens between relevant statements.
-For the `10k` benchmarks, we used the very same test definitions as for the `1k` benchmarks, but we increased the amount of filler tokens directly in the test definition files.
-This way we ensured that the length of the distraction segment is the only thing that changes between both benchmark configurations.
+The configuration files used in the different versions of the benchmark can be found in `configurations/published_benchmarks`, in which `<x>k` denotes the memory span.
+For each of the benchmarks under a single version, we keep the scripts and needles the same, but we increase the amount of filler tokens owing to the larger memory span.
+Older configurations from previous releases can be found in `published_benchmarks/legacy`.
+These configuration files are compatible only with the previous releases and their operation is described in the readmes for those releases.

 ## Datasets